Places

 Sample Ministry Focus

-• Kenya & Uganda: Nairobi faith-and-work dialogues, Maasai outreach, Kampala clinics, and Nile river worship night
+- Kenya & Uganda: Nairobi faith-and-work dialogues, Maasai outreach, Kampala clinics, and a Nile River worship night

 What ETS Tours Provides Here

-• Destination discernment to choose the right country/region for your mission objectives
+- Destination discernment to choose the right country or region for your mission objectives

-• 24/7 operations monitoring advisories, weather, and local developments before and during your trip
+- 24/7 operations that monitor advisories, weather, and local developments before and during your trip

 Talk with us to start discerning which African partners fit your mission, or add “Africa” to your request so we can respond with region-specific options.